francois-roseberry/go-todo-app/README.md

 `make test`

-To run the unit tests and udate the snapshots:
+To run the unit tests and update the snapshots:

 `UPDATE_SNAPS=true make test`